ProjectEyeAR/Server/README.md

     	  "password": "1234"
        }

-4. Check whether you were login.
+4. Check whether you are loged in.
  >GET http://localhost:3001/api/auth/me

        {